Demi Rose Shows Off Lean Legs In Another Sexy Cleopatra Shot On Instagram

 Demi Rose celebrated her 24th birthday in style earlier this week with a sexy Cleopatra costume.
-The British model took to Instagram to show off her look once more, this time highlighting her lean guys by posing with one leg out.
+The British model took to Instagram to show off her look once more, this time highlighting her lean legs by posing with one leg out.
 Rose’s latest post comes just one day after she took over Instagram with a sexy video in a leopard-print bikini, proving how easily she can rule the social media site.

 The photo on Rose’s Instagram feed on Thursday shows the model posing in a black Cleopatra wig with a black and gold bikini.
 Gold chains cut down the center of her cleavage, while a golden crown sat on top of her head.
 One leg peeked out of Rose’s black cape, revealing her flawless tan.
 She gave a sultry gaze at the camera.